Minoan civilization: Agriculture and cuisine

 Cretan cuisine included wild game: Cretans ate wild deer, wild boar and meat from livestock.
 Wild game is now extinct on Crete.
 A matter of controversy is whether Minoans made use of the indigenous Cretan megafauna, which are typically thought to have been extinct considerably earlier at 10,000 BC.
 This is in part due to the possible presence of dwarf elephants in contemporary Egyptian art.

 Not all plants and flora were purely functional, and arts depict scenes of lily-gathering in green spaces.
 The fresco known as the Sacred Grove at Knossos depicts women facing left, flanked by trees.
 Some scholars have suggested that it is a harvest festival or ceremony to honor the fertility of the soil.
-Artistic depictions of farming scenes also appear on the Second Palace Period "Harvester Vase" (an egg-shaped rhyton) on which 27 men led by another carry bunches of sticks to beat ripe olives from the trees.
+Artistic depictions of farming scenes also appear on the Harvester Vase (an egg-shaped rhyton), which depicts 27 men led by another carrying bunches of sticks to beat ripe olives from the trees.

 The discovery of storage areas in the palace compounds has prompted debate.
 At the second "palace" at Phaistos, rooms on the west side of the structure have been identified as a storage area.
 Jars, jugs and vessels have been recovered in the area, indicating the complex's possible role as a re-distribution center for agricultural produce.
 At larger sites such as Knossos, there is evidence of craft specialization (workshops).
 The palace at Kato Zakro indicates that workshops were integrated into palace structure.
 The Minoan palatial system may have developed through economic intensification, where an agricultural surplus could support a population of administrators, craftsmen and religious practitioners.
 The number of sleeping rooms in the palaces indicates that they could have supported a sizable population which was removed from manual labor.